mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 * Assistant ward clerk—finance (see [34.2.2](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number5-p250#title_number5))

-* Assistant ward clerk—membership (see [33.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number15-p94#title_number15) and [33.6](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number19-p145#title_number19))
+* Assistant ward clerk—membership (see [33.5](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number15-p94#title_number15) and [33.6](/study/manual/general-handbook/33-records-and-reports?lang=eng&id=title_number18-p145#title_number18))

 33.4.4

 ### Priesthood and Organization Leaders

 Quorum and organization leaders oversee record keeping in their organizations.
 They may assign secretaries to do much of this work.
-They work with secretaries to ensure that records and reports are accurate and timely.
+They ensure that records and reports are accurate and timely.

 33.5